oslabs-beta/watchmo/README.md

 # _watchMo_

+##_The more you watch the more you know, watchMo watch, watchMo mo!_

 Gather data over time from a Graph-Ql endpoint with a single command.

 Analyze response times of queries with simple but effective visualizations.